Dealing with the deceased's rented home

 In these cases, speak to the Northern Ireland Housing Executive or your Housing Association about a new tenancy.

-If you had a joint tenancy with the person who has died
+If you had a joint tenancy with the deceased

 If you're a joint tenant, you have the right to take over the tenancy and stay in your home.
 The surviving joint tenant is responsible for any rent arrears on the property.